AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 If the user is yet to receive the OTP, he/she can select **Resend OTP**
 ![Resend OTP](../assets/user-images/resend-otp.png)

-When the user has verified his/her phone number, he/she is prompted to set up his/her Postpaid Details.
-This includes
+When the user's phone number is verified, he is prompted to enter his Postpaid billing cycle for airtime recharge as follows:
-- Recharge Amount
+- Enter Recharge Amount
-- Selecting a Day of the month from a dropdown
+- Select a Day of the month
-- Selecting a Time of the day from a dropdown
+- Select a Time of the day

 ![Postpaid Details](../assets/user-images/postpaid-details.png)

 After a user has set up their postpaid details, they are directed to add a Payment Profile.
 To do this, they can either:
-1. Add a Debit Card
+1. Add a Debit Card for recurring payment.
-2. Use AutoTopiT Wallet
+2. Fund Wallet from card or bank account.

-These payment options are explained fully in their section sbelow.
+These payment options are explained fully in their section below.
 ![Payment Option](../assets/user-images/payment-profile.png)

-After successfully setting up payment profile, the user is directed to their dashboard.
+After successfully setting up payment profile, the user is activated and re-directed to the dashboard.
 ![Postpaid Dashboard](../assets/user-images/postpaid-dashboard.png)

 ## Sign In
-Existing Customers can sign in to AutoTopiT by following the steps outlined below:
+Existing Customers can sign in to MTN Auto Tup-up by following the steps outlined below:
 - Launch the web browser
 -	Navigate to web portal[***insert AT url***]
 -	On the home page click on Sign In